rozer821/shein-crawler/README.md

 1. The uploading logic should be at server side.
 2. The success notification should send from background instead of popup page

+## One more thing
+Shopify update the store collection asynchronously, so please give Shopify a little bit time to 'prepare' the new product.
+Usually it will cost less than 30 seconds.